stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 ![Flow](headroom-calculation-images/static-profile-updated.png "Figure 1: Static Buffer Profile Updated")

-### Warm restart consideration
+### Upgrade flows

+In this section we will discuss the flows of upgrading the switch from current implementation to the new one by:

+- Cold reboot
+- Warm reboot

+#### Cold reboot

+When system cold reboot from current implementation to new one, `db_migrator` will take care of new table generating.

+#### Warm reboot

 When system starts, the port's headroom will always be recalculated according to its speed and cable length.
-As a result, when system warm restarts between images whose headroom size differs, the `Buffer Manager` won't read data from `BUFFER_PG` table but regenerate one for each `port`, `priority group` according to the `port`'s `speed` and `cable length` and then push the item into `BUFFER_PG` table.
+As a result, when system warm restarts between images whose headroom size differs, the `Buffer Manager` won't read data from `BUFFER_PG` table but regenerate one for each `port`, `priority group` according to the port's `speed` and `cable length` and then push the item into `BUFFER_PG` table.

+During the warm reboot the static configuration like ports' `speed` and `cable length` are not supposed to be changed, which means the data in `BUFFER_PG` and `BUFFER_PROFILE` are not changed before and after warm reboot.

-In this sense, no specific steps is required for configuration migration.
+In this sense, no specific steps is required regarding configuration migration for the above tables.

+For table `BUFFER_POOL` things will differ.
+Each time the headroom size updated the buffer pool size should be updated accordingly.
+When the system warm reboots, the headroom size of each port will be updated in order, which means the buffer pool size will be updated for many times, which should be avoided as the correct value has already been in the switch chip.

+This can be achieved by checking whether the warm reboot is finished ahead of calling SAI api.

 ## Command line interface